tharcisioleone/latex_portfolio/README.md

 # Welcome to my Latex Portfolio
 You will find here some examples of my work in Latex.
-The files refer to the studies "Does a productivity bonus pay off?" and "The geography of intergenerational mobility".
-For both studies, I created the main manuscript and online data appendix.
+The files refer to the studies "Does a productivity bonus pay off?".
+For this study, I created the main manuscript, online data appendix, and slides for the presentation of the results.

-Please visit my private homepage to see the published version of the studies.
+Please visit my private homepage to see the final versions in PDF.